DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### Submit a declaration to notify DfE a participant has been retained in training

-Notify the DfE that a participant has reached a given retention point in their training by submitting a `retained` declaration in line with [milestone dates](/api-reference/ecf/schedules-and-milestone-dates).
+Notify DfE that a participant has reached a given retention point in their training by submitting a `retained` declaration in line with [milestone dates](/api-reference/ecf/schedules-and-milestone-dates).

 ```
 POST /api/v{n}/participant-declarations